MarvinLiangWW/learning/readme.md

-This repository is created attempts to collect useful functions.
+This repository attempts to collect useful functions.